 Some scientific facts about coconut oil

 Coconut oil is 100% saturated fat, but because it’s natural it’s good fat.
-The saturated fat that does a lot of harm is trans fat, for instance in margarine, that is used for a lot of fast food.
+The saturated fat that does a lot of harm is trans fat, for instance in margarine, which is used for a lot of fast food.
 Coconut oil contains little else: no cholesterol, no fiber, and faint traces of vitamins and minerals.

 It is good for cholesterol, as it increases HDL and lowers LDL.
 In contrast to soybean oil that decreases HDL and increases LDL.
 But, as I say regularly on this website, for every scientific report that claims this is true, there is an equally scientific report that claims it’s probably not.

-In my view it depends on the quality.
+In my view, it depends on the quality.
 There are 2 types of coconut oil: (extra) virgin oil and copra oil.
 You cannot always check that on the label.
-As with any fad product there is a lot of rubbish on the market.
+As with any fad product, there is a lot of rubbish on the market.

 How to determine the quality of coconut oil?